Karyotype evolution overview

 - Drift drives the evolution 2024, Finding 2 — Phylogenetic model-based rate estimates are uncorrelated with scaled-variance estimates across nine clades (Kendall’s τ = 0.11, P = 0.76), challenging fossil-calibrated variance approaches.

-- Drift drives the evolution 2024, Finding 3 — Wingless Carabidae show higher fission rates than winged relatives, with the credible interval entirely positive (0.005–0.044), consistent with drift-driven chromosome number increase.
+- Drift drives the evolution 2024, Finding 3 — Wingless Carabidae show higher fission rates than winged relatives, CI entirely positive (0.005–0.044), consistent with drift-driven chromosome number increase.

 - Drift drives the evolution 2024, Finding 1 — In Carnivora, small-range lineages show elevated fusion rates (ΔR = 0.101, CI 0.062–0.141) and fission rates (ΔR = 0.163, CI 0.116–0.207) relative to large-range lineages.